This is a part in a series of articles I have written on various types of irrevocable trusts.

 - While both Mike and Carol are alive, they can use the assets freely for their needs.
 The trust is revocable while they both are alive.

 - When Mike passes first, the trust splits into two — the A trust and B trust.
 Mike’s 50% share funds the bypass trust (B Trust).
 This is irrevocable once Mike dies.
 The B trust can make income and/or principal available to Carol for her needs, if necessary.
 Carol meanwhile has access to her 50% share (A trust), which she can manage as she pleases.
-If the A trust is not enough to sustain the needs of Carol, she can take from the B trust for her health, education, maintenance, and support.
+If the A trust is not enough to sustain Carol, she can take from the B trust for her health, education, maintenance, and support.
 The trustee of the B trust may be Carol but it can also be someone else.

 - When Carol passes away, the B trust gets paid out to Mike’s children.
 Carol cannot change this.
 The A trust gets paid out to whoever the trust states at the time Carol dies.
 This means Carol had the right to have everything in the A trust go to her children.
 The net results is that each child took an equal share from the respective two trusts.